How to Tell If Someone Screenshotted Your TikTok Post

 You can also control who can leave a comment on your video or react to it.

-These settings are just above the Allow Download option, so tap on each of them and choose Friends, if it’s set to Everyone.
-This way, you’re only allowing your followers to react and comment on your videos.
+These settings are just above the Allow Download option, so tap on each of them and choose Friends to make it so only your friends can interact with your content.

-- Click the magnifying glass icon to search for the user you’d like to block – you may also find them quicker in your Inbox.
+- Click the magnifying glass icon to search for the user you’d like to block.

 - Click on the profile icon in the lower right-hand corner.